 Christmas Markets are celebrated across Europe, starting in late November and ending a few days after Christmas.
 Although we tend to think of Christmas as a children’s holiday, I’ve found there are far more adults than kids whenever I’ve gone to the Hamburg Christmas market, as it provides a great excuse to get out of the house, drink mulled wine, chat with friends and do a little a Christmas shopping.

-Visiting Hamburg, Germany’s Christmas Market
+Visiting the Hamburg Christmas Market

 Christmas here is a twinkling respite from the gloomy days of dwindling sunlight, and Hamburgers make the most of it.
 Although the official starting date is the Monday before Advent, the first Winter Market in Hamburg opens in early November, complete with an Ice ‘bahn’ for skaters.